A Trupanion blog

 Variety keeps them interested and engaged

-How much exercise does a dog need every day: It depends on your furry family member
+How much exercise does a dog need every day: Depends on your furry family member

 Exercise is a fun way for your dog to learn new skills, exert energy, and bond with you.
-Further, by taking the time to introduce your puppy to exercise and checking in with your veterinarian, your furry family member will look forward to spending time with you every day.
+Further, by taking your time introducing your puppy to exercise and checking in with your veterinarian, your furry family member will look forward to spending time with you every day.